stephendcofer/enyo-launcher/README.md

 Any errors at this point are likely caused by missing Qt libraries and/or headers.

-A note about Qt5/Qt4: enyo-doom now uses Qt5 exclusively since nearly all distributions have it as the default Qt version.
 You will need to have the qt5 development headers installed.
-On Ubuntu and possibly other Debian-based distros, you may need to install the package qt5-default from the repositories to select and use the qt5 build environment vs. qt4.
-For other distributions, check the documentation regarding building programs using qt5 vs qt4.
+On Ubuntu and possibly other Debian-based distros, you may need to install the package qt5-default from the repositories to select and use the qt5 build environment.
+Enyo Launcher no longer supports Qt version 4.

-By default, enyo-doom will be installed in /usr/local/bin and its data files in /usr/localshare/enyo-doom.
+By default, Enyo Launcher will be installed in /usr/local/bin and its data files in /usr/local/share/enyo-doom.
 To change this, pass the option -DCMAKE_INSTALL_PREFIX=/usr (or whichever path you prefer) to your cmake command.

-Then simply type make to begin compiling enyo-doom.
+Then simply type make to begin compiling Enyo Launcher.

-When the build is finished, type make install as root to install enyo-doom.
+When the build is finished, type make install as root to install.
 If you are using Ubuntu or a derivative, you will need to use sudo make install; most other systems you will need to do something like su -c 'make install'.
-The install should create a shortcut in the default menu structure for most desktops under Games; you can manually create a shortcut or run it from the commandline using the command enyo-doom.
+The install should create a shortcut in the default menu structure for most desktops under Games; you can manually create a shortcut or run it from the commandline using the "enyo-doom" command.

 **Configuration and Running Games**

-You will need to point enyo-doom to a game WAD (the data file that contain Doom level, sound, graphic, music, etc data).
+You will need to point Enyo Launcher to a game WAD (the data file that contain Doom level, sound, graphic, music, etc data).
 Change the dropdown under the logo to the type of Doom WAD you have and use the "select file" icon after the "Game Data file" entry to locate the proper WAD for that game type.
 The default game types and the WAD files they use are:

 Doom: doom.wad (or doom1.wad for the Shareware version)